ryjen/libcoda-db/README.md

 For sqlite3 and mysql databases, results from a query will be limited to the scope of the statement.

-For sqlite, memory caching was add to pre-fetch the values.
+Memory caching was add to pre-fetch the values (sqlite only).
 It can be done at the resultset, row or column level.
 The default is none.

 ```c++
   auto sqlite_session = sqldb::create_session<sqlite::session>("sqlite://testdb.db");